timescale/timescaledb-docker-ha/README.md

 They will be written under quite a few aliases, for example, for PostgreSQL 12.3 and Timescale 1.7.1, the following images will be built and pushed/overwritten:

+- timescaledev/timescaledb-ha:pg12-latest
+- timescaledev/timescaledb-ha:pg12-ts1.7-latest
-- timescaledev/timescaledb-ha:pg12
+- timescaledev/timescaledb-ha:pg12.4-ts1.7-latest
-- timescaledev/timescaledb-ha:pg12-ts1.7
+- timescaledev/timescaledb-ha:pg12.4-ts1.7.2-latest

+In addition, for every build, an immutable image will be created and pushed, which will carry a patch version at the end.
+These are most suited for production releases, for example:
-- timescaledev/timescaledb-ha:pg12.3-ts1.7
+- timescaledev/timescaledb-ha:pg12.4-ts1.7.2-p0

-The following image will only be pushed if it does not yet exist, this tag is immutable and is therefore the best candidate for production deployments:

-- timescaledev/timescaledb-ha:pg12.3-ts1.7.1
+- timescaledev/timescaledb-ha:pg11.9-ts1.7.2-p3

 ## Patch process